-Introducing the Essex Remembrance Run, in support of The Royal British Legion and The Felix Fund.
+Come and join us for the Essex Remembrance Run, in support of The Felix Fund.

 Join Active Training World at for our Remembrance Runs at The Carver Barracks, (Formerly Debden Airfield), in Essex.
-Help us to honour our fallen heroes and raise money for two fantastic military charities.
+Help us to honour our fallen heroes and raise money this fantastic military charity.

 Remembrance Day (informally known as Poppy Day owes to the tradition of wearing the remembrance poppy), has been observed in Commonwealth member states since the end of the First World War to remember the members of their armed forces who have died in the line of duty.

-The day will consist of a half marathon, 10km and 5km race.
+The day will consist of a half marathon, 10km, 5km and a 1 mile race.
 All races are traffic free and use the flat and fast concrete grounds of the dis-used former World War 2 airfield.